Large Scale Research on Modern Slavery in East Asia

 The survey of over 4,000 respondents was carried out with local partners, while funding was provided by the Macquarie Group Foundation.

-Modern slavery among low-skilled laborers and migrant workers is a major global issue, with particular relevance in Asia – important sectors that are affected include construction, tailoring, fishing and agriculture.
+Modern slavery among low-skilled labourers and migrant workers is a major global issue, with particular relevance in Asia – important sectors that are affected include construction, tailoring, fishing and agriculture.
 Victims of modern slavery are often hidden, which is especially the case for domestic workers, who live and work in the privacy of their employer’s home.

 What is difficult to see is even more difficult to measure, but without comprehensive and reliable data, not enough can be done against it.
 Exploitation of domestic workers has received greater public attention in recent years, but existing reporting and modern slavery research has several gaps that our research tried to address, including: